-\$25,000, except that in the event of an emergency the District Manager may approve construction contracts above this amount in accordance with the procedures, limits and reporting requirements set forth in Public Contracts Code section 22050.
+22032, subd. (b) or (c) of CUPCCAA.
+Public projects exceeding \$200,000 are required to use formal bidding procedures pursuant to Public Contract Code section 22032, subd. (c).
+In the event of an emergency, the District Manager may approve construction contracts above this amount in accordance with the procedures, limits and reporting requirements set forth in Public Contracts Code section 22050.
 Construction work will be performed only by licensed contractors who are licensed by the state to perform the type of work needed.
 Payment ("Labor and Materials") bonds shall be obtained for all construction projects where the estimated cost is more than \$25,000, even if the project is an emergency project which is not competitively bid.
 Bid and performance bonds may be required if the District Manager so desires at the time a construction project is advertised for bids.